CDR Report Sample for Electrical Engineers (ANZSCO 233311)

 A Competency Demonstration Report (CDR) is a customized written document used to assess an engineer’s competency based on their skills in the respective field.
 It is the document that Engineers Australia requires for approval.
 As a result, an applicant must write a flawless CDR report.

-The CDR Sample for Electrical Engineer includes all of the required reports, including Three Career Episodes, Continuing Professional Development (CPD writing), Curriculum Vitae, and a Summary Statement.
+The CDR Sample for Electrical Engineers includes all the required reports, including Three Career Episodes, Continuing Professional Development (CPD) writing, curriculum vitae, and a Summary Statement.

 ANZSCO Code for Electrical Engineer: 233311

-The main task of the electrical engineer is to design, develop, and oversee the production, installation, use, and upkeep of machinery for the production, distribution, management, and control of electrical power.
+The primary task of the Electrical Engineer is to design, develop, and oversee the production, installation, operation, and maintenance of machinery for the generation, transmission, distribution, management, and control of electrical power.
 A license or registration may be required to be claimed as an electrical engineer.

 Skill Level: 1